-CDSC runs a four house support structure for students and teachers.
+CDSC runs a four house support structure for

 Each house is supported by the House Leader, two Assistant House Leaders and a House Support Officer.
 Houses are vertical (Years 7 to 12) and students remain in the same house for the duration of their secondary schooling.
 Our house structure builds connectedness within the College between students, teachers and parents.